StackVista/stackstate-docs/use/metrics/k8sTs-metrics-troubleshooting.md

 Make sure the query doesn't contain any of the parameters anymore (i.e. all values like `${tags.cluster-name}` or `${name}`) have been replaced with the values for the component.
 If some parameters were left behind in the query the labels were not available on this component.
 So cross-check the names used (in this example `cluster-name`) against the labels available on the component.
 Also make sure there are no typos in the names.

 If all parameters are filled in there may be an issue with the PromQL query.
-To investigate that copy the PromQL query and open the Metrics explorer (via the main menu of StackState).
+To investigate that copy the PromQL query and open the Metrics explorer (via the main menu of Rancher Observability).
 Paste the query into the metric explorer and run it.
 This should still give an empty result.

 Either the metric doesn't exist, it doesn't have one of the labels or the label does exist but there are no time series matching the value.
 The fastest method to resolve this is to rewrite the query to only its metric name and run that, if there are results the metric exists (so no typos).
 The table result can also be used to verify that all the labels that are used exist.
 Make sure there are no typos here either.

 If there are results, but just not for a specific value of a label (for example for the `pod_name` label) the query is ok but there is no time series for this specific metric for this specific component.
 Things to check in this case:

-* Is the data collected for this component (either via the StackState agent or some other means)?
+* Is the data collected for this component (either via the Rancher Observability agent or some other means)?
 * Is the component even reporting the metric?

 How to do this depends on how data collection is configured.